securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Malware checklist](/img/example-checklist.png)

-Once you begin marking a checklist, your progress is saved and you can come back to complete it at anytime by navigating to **Checklists**, from the bottom navigation menu.
+Once you begin marking a checklist, your progress is saved and you can come back to complete it at any time by navigating to **Checklists**, from the bottom navigation menu.
 The **Overview** tab shows you all your checklists and how far you are to completing them.

 ![Checklist overview](/img/checklists.png)